 We believe that everyone has a family history story to be told.
 The first step is to discover what it is then preserve it for future generation.
 Finally you share that story so that others may find indpiration too.
 Alonzo Felder spent over 15 years reseaching and expanding his own family tree, and now he has the desire to pass that opportunity to others.
 Here is Alonzo's Story.

 My Roots Foundation was born of research into Alonzo Felder's (Founder & CEO) family history.
-With the deaths of both mom and dad, Alonzo felt orphaned and alone.
-"I remember the day I was feeling particularly sad and I had the startling revelation that every single person in the world that I shared my Felder name, lived in my house."
+With the deaths of both parents, Alonzo felt orphaned and alone.
+"I remember the day I was feeling particularly sad and I had the startling revelation that every single person in the world that shared my DNA and Felder surname, lived in my house."

 Alonzo wanted to find out more about who he was and where he came from.
-What he discovered was a rich family history that was kicked off with the story of his great grandfather, A.S.J.
-Allen.
+What he discovered was a rich family history that was kicked off with the story of his great grandfather, Albert Sydney James Allen.